-We have granted stock options to our executive officers and certain of our directors.
-See "Executive Compensation" and "Director Compensation" for information regarding compensation of directors and executive officers for a description of these options.
+We have granted stock options and restricted stock units to our executive officers and our directors.
+See "Executive Compensation" and "Director Compensation" for information regarding compensation of directors and executive officers for a description of these options and restricted stock units.